 This year, just like every other year in the past Google released the beta for Android O and over the months they iterated over it took to finalize the details and on August 21st right when the solar eclipse was in progress in the US, Google unveiled the next iteration to Android along with its tasty treat name, Android Oreo.

 Android Oreo bumps up the Android version number to 8.0 and introduces a number of features and enhancements.
 While there aren’t many visually striking changes from the last release Android Nougat, it certainly does manage to make the platform a lot more secure and reliable.
 The agenda behind Android Oreo is to increase the quality of experience that people have on Android and build on top of everything great Android 7.0 has to offer.
-In this article, we’ll take a look at all the new features that are coming to your nearest Android device with Android Oreo.
+In this article, we’ll take a look at what’s new in android 8 has to offer.
 So without wasting any time, let’s get started with the list.

 Table of Contents